Martin-Rudolph/cuDebye/README.md

 **Fourth and fifth number** are the occupacy and the isotropic temperature factor, respectively.

 **The last eleven numbers** are the parameters a1-a5, b1-b5 and c for the atomic scattering factor.
-A list can be found in
+A list copied from [_RIETNAN_](http://www.ccp14.ac.uk/ccp/web-mirrors/rietan/fujioizumi/rietan/angle_dispersive/angle_dispersive.html) can be found in folder _SupplementaryMaterials_ (use an enhanced texteditor for opening).